-Early Notice and Public Review of a Proposed Activity in a 100-Year Floodplain, published on January 27, 2021 Final Notice and Public Explanation of a Proposed Activity in a 100-year Floodplain, published on February 15, 2021.

-Notice of Finding of No Significant Impact and Notice of Intent to Request Release of Funds, published on February 15, 2021.
+Early Notice and Public Review of a Proposed Activity in a 100-Year Floodplain, published on March 29, 2017 Final Notice and Public Explanation of a Proposed Activity in a 100-year Floodplain, published on June 28, 2017 Notice of Finding of No Significant Impact and Notice of Intent to Request Release of Funds, published on December 6, 2016 consider the environmental consequences of their actions, including not only direct and indirect effects, but also cumulative effects.
+Cumulative impacts result from the incremental consequences of an action (the Proposed Action) when added to other past, present, and reasonably foreseeable future actions (40 CFR 1508.7).